- Things to Do

-Explore the Canopy: Connected to above-mentioned Dow Gardens is the newly re-opened Whiting Forest of Dow Gardens, and its impressive 1,400-foot, fully-accessible Canopy Walk — the longest in the nation — suspended four stories above the forest floor.
-Don't pass on discovering this incredible $20 million project, complete with four-zoned orchard, 13,600-square-foot Playground, and endless other spots made for exploring outdoors.
+Within Dow Gardens, you'll find its reimagined Whiting Forest — and the longest canopy walk in the nation, suspended four stories above the ground.
+Don't pass on discovering this incredible $20 million project, complete with an orchard, playground, and endless other spots for exploring.Read More +

-See Mid-Century: Tour the architectural masterpiece that is the Alden B. Dow Home & Studio (including its one-of-a-kind, sunken-in Submarine Room), or witness more than 400 other important mid-century modern structures dotted throughout Midland when you take a self-guided tour using the Mid-Century Modern Midland mobile app!
+Tour the Alden B. Dow Home & Studio (including its one-of-a-kind, sunken-in Submarine Room), or witness more than 400 other mid-century modern structures using the Mid-Century Modern Midland mobile app.

-Museum & A Show?
-Yes!
 With two museums (and wall-sized, show-stopper fish tanks), two performance venues and art studios, Midland Center for the Arts is the Great Lakes Bay Region's one-stop destination for art, science, history, music, theatre, dance, films, and professional world-class entertainers.
-Check their schedule of events before visiting, because there's always something worth experiencing at MCFTA!
+Check their schedule of events before visiting, because there's always something worth experiencing here.

-Get All Hands In: Walk into the Pottery Studio and Glaze Bar at Space Studios, an architectural gem situated on rural, 5-acre property, and try your hand at painting and creating from a wide selection of ready-to-be-glazed, handcrafted pottery.
+Walk into the Pottery Studio and Glaze Bar at Space Studios to try your hand at painting and creating from a wide selection of ready-to-be-glazed, handcrafted pottery.
 And stop into Creative 360 for all kinds of creative endeavors to explore while enjoying art exhibits by area artists.